LakshmiDeepakGit/intelligent-bistro-ai/intelligent-bistro/README.md

 # Intelligent Bistro AI

-A premium AI-powered conversational food ordering mobile application built using React Native (Expo) and Node.js.
+A premium AI-powered conversational food ordering mobile application built using React Native, Expo, Node.js, Express, and TypeScript.

 The application allows users to browse restaurant categories, interact with an AI assistant using natural language, and manage a dynamic shopping cart through conversational ordering.

 ---

-# Features
+## Features

-## AI Conversational Ordering
+### AI Conversational Ordering

 Users can place food orders naturally using prompts like: